yancyou/yancyou.github.io/contents/publications.md

   </div>
   <div class="publication-abstract">
     <span class="abstract-title">Abstract:</span>
     Dataset Pruning (DP) aims to construct a coreset that achieves performance comparable to the original, full dataset.
-However, few studies have explored DP in the context of Speech Recognition (SR) tasks.
-Unlike image or text classification, SR is particularly challenging due to the difficulty in capturing the acoustic, semantic, and contextual representations.
-In this study, we propose a novel dataset pruning method for speech datasets, termed MelTrim, which uses a two-step coarse-to-fine framework designed to address these challenges.
-Specifically, in Step 1, MelTrim coarsely filters utterance-level redundant samples using DBSCAN clustering on Mel-Frequency Cepstral Coefficients (MFCC) features, which are first flattened and then reduced in dimensionality using UMAP.
+However, few studies have explored DP in the context of Speech Classification (SC) tasks.
+Unlike image or text classification, SC is particularly challenging due to the difficulty in capturing the acoustic, semantic, and contextual representations.
+In this study, we propose a novel dataset pruning method for speech datasets, termed Meltrim, which uses a two-step coarse-to-fine framework designed to address these challenges.
+Specifically, in Step 1, Meltrim coarsely filters utterance-level redundant samples using DBSCAN clustering on Mel-Frequency Cepstral Coefficients (MFCC) features, which are first flattened and then reduced in dimensionality using UMAP.
 In Step 2, we perform frame-level redundancy pruning for each utterance via utility pruning, which aims to eliminate irrelevant frames within each utterance.
-To the best of our knowledge, this is the first dataset pruning approach designed for Speech Recognition tasks, demonstrating outstanding performance compared to classical general DP methods.
-Notably, for the Speech Emotion Recognition, our method achieves up to a 33.6% improvement in WA on the M3ED dataset.
-For the Speaker Identification tasks, it results in a 10.6% reduction in EER on the VoxCeleb1 dataset.
+To the best of our knowledge, this is the first dataset pruning approach designed for Speech Classification tasks, demonstrating outstanding performance compared to classical general DP methods.
+Notably, for the Speech Emotion Recognition, our method achieves up to a 49.5% improvement in WA (Weighted Accuracy) on the MEAD dataset.
+For the Speaker Identification tasks, it results in a 41.9% reduction in EER (Equal Error Rate) on the VoxCeleb1 dataset.
   </div>
   <div class="publication-links">
     <a href="javascript:void(0);" target="_blank">Paper</a>